INNVTV/NetCore-Clean-Architecture/README.md

 Logging is built into all Command related methods via MediatR

 ## Authorization
-.Net Core Identity is used.
-Users are assigned to a Account object.
+.Net Core Identity is used. (...or ADB2C) Users are assigned to a Account object.

 Authorization is built into all Command related methods via MediatR